-Upon closing of Colorado C-PACE financing, the Program Administrator instructs the County tax assessor to record an assessment (lien) on the County land records
+Upon closing of Colorado C-PACE financing, the program administrator instructs the county tax assessor to record an assessment (lien) on the county land records.

 Yes.
-Using a Colorado C-PACE financing is completely voluntary.
-Owners that choose not to participate remain unaffected.
+Owners who choose not to participate remain unaffected.

 - The property’s estimated market value (assessed or appraised)

-- The amount of the property owner’s equity in the property, e.g. loan-to-value %
+- The amount of the owner’s equity in the property

-- The property owner’s recent mortgage and property tax payment history
+- The owner’s recent mortgage and property tax payment history

 - The dollar value of the proposed energy and/or water-saving improvements.

-Visit the Participating Counties page of this website for a current list of Counties participating in the C-PACE program.
-The Program Administrator can accept Pre-Qualification Submission Forms ONLY from owners with properties located in a County that has “Opted In” to the Colorado C-PACE program.
-If you have questions about getting any county to join Colorado C-PACE email us at firstname.lastname@example.org
+Visit the Participating Counties page of this website for a current list of counties that participate in the Colorado C-PACE program.
+The program administrator can accept Pre-Qualification Submission Forms ONLY from owners with properties located in a county that has opted into the Colorado C-PACE program.
+If you have questions about getting any county to join Colorado C-PACE, email firstname.lastname@example.org.

-C-PACE projects typically range from $200,000 to over $1.0 million.
-Constraints on the amount of Colorado C-PACE financing is driven by the financial health of the building and include:
+C-PACE projects typically range from $200,000 to more than $1 million.
+Constraints on the amount are driven by the financial health of the building and include:

-- Building financial statement review
+- Building financials

-- Loan-to-Value percentage (<80% LTV is preferred)
+- Loan-to-value percentage (<80% LTV is preferred)

 - Other considerations of the mortgage holder.

-To ensure the best possible terms, including interest rate and other fees, the building owner will typically review term sheets from multiple Colorado C-PACE participating private capital providers.
-Upon review of financing term sheets the owner will select “best-fit” financing for their project.
+To ensure the best possible terms, including interest rate and other fees, the building owner can review term sheets from multiple private capital providers, facilitated by the program administrator, to select the best fit.

-Property owners are encouraged to pursue available Federal Investment Tax Credits (ITC), utility rebates and any other incentives.
-All or a portion of total incentives may be subtracted from the amount financed under the Colorado C-PACE Program.
+Property owners are encouraged to pursue available federal investment tax credits (ITC), utility rebates, and all other available incentives.
+All or a portion of total incentives may be subtracted from the amount financed under the C-PACE program.

-Each Colorado C-PACE participating private capital provider will set their own terms, including pre-payment, in their financing agreement with the building owner.
-It is common for most C-PACE capital providers to include a pre-payment fee schedule.
+Each C-PACE participating private capital provider sets its own terms, including pre-payment, in its financing agreement with the building owner.
+It is common for C-PACE capital providers to include a pre-payment fee schedule.

 No. There is no fee to submit a Pre-Qualification Submission Form for Colorado C-PACE financing.